Near-Linear and Parameterized Approximations for Maximum Cliques in Disk Graphs: Approximating the Maximum Clique in a co-Bipartite Disk Graph

 \begin{lemma} We can maintain a dynamic set of of weighted points $S$ of size $n$ such that an insertion takes amortized expected time $O(\log^2 n)$, a deletion takes amortized expected time $O(\log^4 n)$, and so that a point location query in the furthest site additively weighted Voronoi diagram of $S$ can be answered in worst-case deterministic time $O(\log^2 n)$. \end{lemma}

 \begin{proof} As explained by Agarwal, Efrat, and Sharir~\cite[Section~9.1]{AgarwalES00}, the problem reduces to maintaining the upper envelope of a set of $n$ totally defined continuous bivariate functions of constant description complexity in three dimensions, under insertions, deletions, and vertical ray shooting queries.
 The discussion of Agarwal, Efrat, and Sharir~\cite[Section~9.1]{AgarwalES00} also shows that the complexity of these upper envelopes (and thus of the corresponding farthest-site Voronoi diagrams) is linear.
-Thus, the result follows from the data structure given in \cite[Theorem~8.3]{DBLP:journals/dcg/KaplanMRSS20} and its subsequent improvement \cite{Liu22}. \end{proof} With the above data structure in hand, we can describe the algorithm for computing a $(1+\eps)$-approximate matching in $\overline{G}$.
+Thus, the result follows from the data structure given in \cite[Theorem~8.3]{DBLP:journals/dcg/KaplanMRSS20} and its subsequent improvement \cite{Liu22}. \end{proof}

+With the above data structure in hand, we can describe the algorithm for computing a $(1-\eps)$-approximate matching in $\overline{G}$.
 As explained above, returning $n$ minus its cardinality gives us the cardinality of a $(1-\eps)$-approximate clique in $G$.

 \begin{lemma} Let $G$ be a co-bipartite disk graph on $n$ vertices.
 A $(1-\epsilon)$-approximate matching of $\overline{G}$ can be computed in expected $O((n/\eps)\log^4 n)$ time. \end{lemma}

 \begin{proof} Let the given co-bipartite graph be $G(X \cup Y)$.
 We will call $X$ the \emph{left side}, and $Y$ the \emph{right side}.
 We recall that the algorithm of Hopcroft and Karp~\cite{HopcroftKarp73} proceeds in phases while maintaining the current matching $M$ (initially empty).
 In the beginning of each phase, we run a breadth-first search to partition the nodes of the graph into \emph{layers}.
 We start the search from the unmatched nodes on the left side of the graph that form layer $0$.
 On even layers of the search, we can traverse any unmatched edge.
 On odd layers of the search, we can only traverse a matched edge.
 The search terminates after the first layer containing an unmatched node on the right side of the graph (or when no further layers can be created, meaning that the current matching $M$ is a maximum matching).
 This gives us the length $k$ of a shortest augmenting path.
 Next, the algorithm finds a maximal set of node-disjoint augmenting paths of length $k$.
 This can be implemented by running a depth-first search from the unmatched nodes in the last layer.
 The depth-first search is only allowed to follow an edge leading to a yet unvisited node in the previous layer, and the paths in its tree must alternate between matched and unmatched edges, as in the breadth-first search.